|

 the receipt by member states of adequate surface flows and releases.

-The Red River Compact Commission consists of nine members -- two members from each of the four states (the director of the state water agency and a basin resident appointed by the governor) and a federal representative appointed by the President.
-The federal commissioner is a non-voting member and serves as Commission chairman.
-Various state and federal agencies support the compact commissioners in administering the agreement.
-The Commission meets once each year.
 While provisions of the Red River Compact specifically state how much water each signatory state is allowed to develop or store on an interstate stream, the compact generally provides a means of working out problems between member states in an orderly manner, thus preventing the likelihood of litigation in most cases.
 Although the compacts continue to address problems concerning quantities and equitable development of river waters, annual meetings of the compact commissions deal increasingly with quality and pollution problems.
 The Red River Compact Commission has already established a standing environmental committee.
-According to Article 1 of the Red River Compact, its principal purposes are:

 |